 34 and More Buffalo Recycles

 34 and More is the city’s first ever public awareness campaign aimed at encouraging city residents and visitors to make recycling a priority.
 In 2011, the recycling rate in Buffalo was 11%.
-Today – as a result of 34 and More Buffalo Recycles, city residents reached a recycling rate of 27.7%…closing in on Mayor Brown’s goal of 34% recycling by 2018.
+Today – as a result of 34 and More Buffalo Recycles, city residents reached a recycling rate of 28.3%…closing in on Mayor Brown’s goal of 34% recycling by the end of 2018.